 The Tubular Products Division contributes to the stable and efficient operations of its customers in energy development, civil engineering and construction, machinery manufacturing, and other major industries by supplying all varieties of steel pipe and incidental services.
 The primary focus of the Tubular Products Division is on the fields of oil and natural gas development.
 By mobilizing storage and processing service bases around the world, MISI does everything in its power to offer a sustained supply chain and effective asset management.
 The ultimate goal is to support energy development and production, and to make a solid contribution to the stable supply of energy, both at home in Japan and to countries around the world.

 Pipelines link oil- and gas-producing areas to the areas where the resources are used.
-The pipes are frequently laid on the ocean floor or in earthquake zones, mountainous districts, frozen soil, and other severe environments.
+The pipes are frequently laid on the ocean floor more than two thousand meters below the surface, in earthquake zones and mountainous districts, on frozen soil, and other severe environments.
 The distances covered often mean that these pipelines form a mammoth infrastructure stretching thousands of kilometers across national and regional borders.
 MISI handles the procurement, financing, on-site logistics, and other aspects of supplying high-performance steel pipe, supporting the creation of optimum energy transport routes.